majeinfo/chaingun/README.md

 # What it does
 - Provides high-throughput load testing of HTTP/HTTPS/TCP/UDP/WS/MQTT
-- Provides limited load testing for MongoDB and MySQL database servers
+- Provides limited load testing for MongoDB, MySQL and PostgreSQL database servers
 - Provides load testing for gRPC protocol (beta)
 - Supports standalone or distributed modes.
 The distributed mode can be used to play different tests at the same time or to inject stress load from remote injectors
 - Supports GET, HEAD, POST, PUT and DELETE HTTP methods